Griboedow/PandocUltimateConverter/README.md

 # Supported formats
-Theoretically it supports [everyting Pandoc supports](https://pandoc.org/MANUAL.html#general-options).
+Theoretically it supports [everything Pandoc supports](https://pandoc.org/MANUAL.html#general-options).
 On practice, I've tested for docx and odt only.

 PDF is not supported as input format of pandoc.

 # Simple demo
-Simple gif to hsow how it works:
+Simple gif to show how it works:
 ![PandocConverterGif](https://github.com/Griboedow/PandocUltimateConverter/assets/4194526/4be5a325-f95e-4e62-b9ce-e6189d6ee8fa)